 Yoga For Nausea– Nausea can occur anytime and anywhere.
 Most of the time either you have eaten too much or suffer from stomach flu.
-If you feel nauseated constantly along with a little bit of dizziness including yoga for nausea helps you get rid of this issue.
-A major symptom of Nausea is the immediate urge to vomit.
+Also, if you feel nauseated constantly along with a little bit of dizziness, including yoga for nausea helps you get rid of this issue.
+Moreover, a major symptom of Nausea is the immediate urge to vomit.

 Nausea – The Reasons

 Given below are six reasons which cause nausea.

 Motion or sea sickness due to a bumpy ride making it hard for your brain to sync up with your senses.
 Hence, it leads to dizziness, vomiting, and nausea.

 Medical conditions like Gastrointestinal Reflux Disease (GERD) or Heartburn make the contents of your stomach come out while eating.

 Consumption of certain medications can upset your stomach and lead to nausea.

 Allergy to certain food items or overeating also causes nausea.

 Bacteria or viruses affecting your stomach can lead to nausea.

 Intense pain like gallbladder stones, pancreatitis, or kidney stones make your body vulnerable to nausea.